 - Possibly wrong image for these times

-Seven-seat MPV with a dash of SUV in the mix
+A seven-seat MPV with a dash of SUV styling

 The hybrid model is the one to have if you're looking for the best performance and economy, but we can't help admire the value and overall capability of the more basic petrol versions.
 It didn’t score well in the Euro NCAP crash results.
 But there’s a story behind that.